doamatto/maatt.fr/content/page/art.md

 ## Photography
 I used to store my photos with Flickr, Unsplash (until they said my pictures were "too blurry" because some had a shallow DOF), then Behance.
 I'm (very slowly) working on a small gallery generator, but I do want to still find some decent platform to share my works.

-In probably *hilarious* news, I tried signing up with my `maatt` domain and, much to my surprise, can't.
-Seems both with `heyy+flickr` and just `heyy` get rejected.
-Might be a bug, might be a feature; who knows.
-What a shame.